Maintain Your Own Alignment

 If you find that your body will not unlock with regular attention, such as the movements presented in this DVD, you may want to visit a practitioner with experience working with trauma.
 Therapies such as Somatic Experiencing (practiced by a variety of healthcare professionals -- bodyworkers, acupuncturists, psychotherapists, etc), Biodynamic Craniosacral Therapy, and Birth Process work are an antidote to shock and trauma left in the nervous system due to accidents, injuries and illnesses.

-Please be sure to trust the therapist you are seeing.
 You want to find someone who is skilled, well-trained, present, sensitive... as well as who does their own personal growth work.
 Optimally you would want to work with someone who feels good to you energetically, so that through energetic resonance and entrainment, you can begin to heal by simply being in their presence.

 Working with Children: If you are a parent, and interested in sharing these movements with your child or children, my opinion is that the very first way would be through modeling.
 Work with your own body and central nervous system speed and compression first.
 As an adult, you are modeling for your child how to Be in the world, which includes how to Be in a body.
 Especially during pregnancy and the first three years, the child's deepest default settings are programmed into their nervous systems.
 This is strongly influenced by their primary caregivers' level of stress, and ability to be present and embodied.
 Once you practice these movements regularly, you may find your children exploring their range of motion, and copying movements you have made.
 This is how young children process life - through mimicking what we do.